jangita/faceGPT/README.md

 ## ✏️ Modifications

-Modifications were made to the original code by [Your Name or Username]:

 - 🔍 Customized face features (size, position, color, etc.)
 - ✨ Added blinking animation functionality.
 - 📚 Improved code structure and formatting for readability.